 11. Quinoa and Amaranth

-These grains are exclusively free of gluten and are known as pseudocereals because they are seeds that are eaten as grains.
+These grains are exclusively gluten-free and are known as pseudocereals because they are seeds that are eaten as grains.
 Cereals grow from grasses but these grains don’t.

 Quinoa has a high protein content compared to most plant foods.
 Being a complete protein and a whole grain, it consists of all the 9 essential amino acids required by the body.
 It is enriched with iron, magnesium and other minerals, and results in high-carb food diets.
 It can be eaten in salads as well as added in soup and pasta.